Laboratory Visa Sponsorship Jobs in Virginia

 Which visa types are most common for laboratory roles in Virginia?

-The H-1B is the most common visa for laboratory roles requiring at least a bachelor's degree in a specific scientific field, such as chemistry, biology, or materials science.
+The H-1B visa is the most common visa for laboratory roles requiring at least a bachelor's degree in a specific scientific field, such as chemistry, biology, or materials science.
 Researchers may also qualify for the O-1A if they have demonstrated extraordinary ability.
 Some laboratory positions at universities or nonprofits are eligible for cap-exempt H-1B filings, which bypass the annual lottery entirely.

 Which cities in Virginia have the most laboratory visa sponsorship jobs?